emprax/Xtender/README.md

 await extender.Extent(composition);
 ```

-The **V2** version is nearly identical to the V1, but does not have the base-component generic, what makes it easier to be more dynamic.
+The **V2** version is nearly identical to the V1, but does not provide the base-component with a generic parameter, what makes it easier to be more dynamic.

 ## Which Problems to solve

-Possible cases to use this library:
+Possible cases for which this library can be used:

-- Using a more dynamic version of the Visitor Pattern that conforms to the SOLID design principles.
+- Using a more dynamic version of the Visitor Pattern that conforms more to the SOLID design principles.

 - When needed to traverse a tree-structure/composition where the amount of concrete component implementations could change.

-- Recycle algorithmic components and compose a client with a custom set of combinations of these components.
+- Recycle algorithmic components and compose a client (*extender*) with a custom set of combinations of these components.

 - Extensive validation purposes.